-Steel Laser Marking
+Steel Laser Marking and Engraving

 Laser marking is a permanent marking solution for the part identification and traceability of steel workpieces.
 You can rely on fiber lasers to mark all types of metal alloys, like anodized steel, carbon steel, die steel, and stainless steel.
 Laser marking can be used to mark data matrix codes, serial numbers, barcodes, and logos on steel workpieces.
 Common examples are:

 Based on your application requirements, you can mark steel using different laser marking processes such as laser etching, laser engraving, and laser annealing.
 All these laser processes deliver high-contrast and high-quality marks.
 Each is fine-tuned to specific needs, such as a high marking speed, or a mark that can withstand surface treatments like shotblasting, e-coating, and heat treating.

 A Laser Technology for Industrial Applications

 No Consumables & Low Maintenance